Spectral-Duck/SourceBridge/README.md

 	- My suspicion is yes*, but would require a way of distributing a trigger to all generators, plus a scope to perform alignment.
 		- Plus there is odd behavior on the AFG31k's Advanced mode when triggered.
 - Per Channel Sample Rate - Unsupported

+> That is way slicker than it should be
+~ Coworker